tryin2bdeveloper/Devops_Group5/usecases/usecase-17.md

 A request is made for data from the analyst to generate the desired outcome.

 ### MAIN SUCCESS SCENARIO
-The analyst receives the data request.
+The analyst receives the data request for the world organised.
 A list of individuals living in capital cities as well as those residing outside of cities is compiled from all countries.
-The data is sorted and displayed clearly for the analyst.
+The system is sorted and displayed clearly for the analyst of data.
 The output is presented effectively for analysis.

 ### EXTENSIONS
 Data for the analyst is unavailable.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0